 The Drake Passage

-The stretch of sea from the tip of South America to the Antarctica peninsula has a reputation for being one of the most dangerous in the world due to the considerable ocean currents flowing through the channel.
-However for the adventurous its the only way to travel.
+The stretch of sea from the tip of South America to the Antarctica peninsula has a reputation for being one of the most dangerous in the world.
+This is due to the considerable ocean currents flowing through the channel.
+However for the adventurous it is the only way to travel.

 This is Antarctica’s tallest mountain at 4,897 metres.
 It can be climbed however it takes practice, training and and a skilled team to embark on this challenge.

-The harbour of Port Lockroy is a scientific research base as well as a museum and would you believe a post office where the tradition is you send a postcard home as opposed to a text or a whats app !
+The harbour of Port Lockroy is a scientific research base as well as a museum.
+There is also a post office where the tradition is you send a postcard home.
+Better than a text I reckon !